tmobile/magentaA11y/_checklist-web/textarea.md

       - criteria: Conveys the correct semantic role
       - criteria: Expresses its state (if applicable)
       - criteria: Meets criteria across platforms, devices and viewports
+      - criteria: Status messages are announced by screen readers
 ---

 ## Code examples

 ### Use semantic HTML

-This semantic HTML contains all accessibility features by default.
+- <strong>Note:</strong> There are two containers in the HTML that have the same counter content.
+One of them is hidden from screen readers by use of `aria-hidden="true"` and the other visually hidden container's content is dynamically updated after a slight pause.
+This is to ensure the screen reader does not interrupt the announcement of the key pressed with the announcement of the dynamic counter text update.
 - **Delay the update** for dynamic counters
-  - Use `setTimeout`to allow the accessibility tree and screen reader time to update in a logical fashion
+  - Use `setTimeout`to allow the accessibility tree and screen reader time to update in a logical fashion e.g. 1500ms
 - **Do not** reference the `role="status"` element with aria-describedby
   - This causes a bug in VoiceOver